blcxtranslations/blcx/_translated/chapter-0037.md

 Of course, in the world of cultivation, other than Lin Xuan, would else would be so wasteful?
 With the ability to purify, what does Lin Xuan lack?
 He didn't lack pills, so one pill per two seals was a very simple transaction.

-But Lin Xuan did not try to purchase them immediately, because pulling out fifty Purified Essence pills would attract too much attention.
+But Lin Xuan did not try to purchase them immediately because pulling out fifty Purified Essence pills would attract too much attention.
 Lin Xuan would not do this kind of stupid thing that would only lead to disaster.

 He would need to find a more secluded place to buy them.